cdrasmussen/cli-template/README.md

     deal with its verbosity when developing a simple utility where an embedded man page isn't apropos.

   * src/trace-ops.clj
     Simple trace functions enabled by a boolean which is currently toggled by a command line switch.

 ## Notice to Developers

-  I wrote this to help developers, especially those new to Clojure.
+  I wrote this to help other developers, especially those new to Clojure.
-  To share your thoughts on this, email me at rasmussen.cd@gmail.com with cli-template in the subject.
+  To share your thoughts, email me at rasmussen.cd@gmail.com with cli-template in the subject.

 ## License